Adult Resources

 Adult Protective Services (APS)

 The APS Program is an investigative service designed to link with existing adult programs provided by other public, private, and community-based organizations.
-The goal is to prevent and remedy the abuse and exploitation of dependent and older vulnerable adults, age 18 and older.
+The goal is to prevent and remedy the abuse and exploitation of dependent and older vulnerable adults, aged 18 and older.
 The program provides protection and remedial activities on behalf of elders and dependent adults unable to protect their own interests, harmed or threatened with harm, or caused physical or mental injury due to the action or inaction by themselves or other persons.
 Here are some Vulnerable Adult Indicators.

-Social Services to Adults
+Social Services for Older Adults

 This program assists and enables clients with the maintenance of self-sufficiency, promotion of economic self-support, and prevention of abuse, neglect or exploitation.
-Our services include assessments, the development of individualized service plans, service coordination and community linkages.Project Home/certified Adult Residential Environment (C.A.R.E.)
+Our services include assessments, the development of individualized service plans, service coordination and community linkages.

 A CARE home provides a protective living environment in a homelike setting for the adult with a disability who cannot live alone primarily due to mental or physical health impairments.
 Services provided to residents in CARE homes include room, board, and assistance with activities of daily living.
 Providers also encourage residents to do what they can for themselves and make opportunities for social and recreational activities.
-There are specific diagnoses requirements to receive services under this program.
+There are specific diagnosis requirements to receive services under this program.

 Senior Care

-Purchasing "long- term care" services for frail persons over 65 years old who are at risk of institutionalization is the focus of this program.
+This program is a collaborative effort between the Health Department, the Department of Social Services and the Office on Aging.
+Purchasing "long-term care" services for frail persons over 65 years old who are at risk of institutionalization is the focus of this program.

 In-Home Aide Services